Well, I’ve gone and done it again! I’ve redesigned my blog for the fourth time in just over a year.

 This one is definitely a personal preference, but I much prefer clean and simple blog designs.
 If things are too crazy or cluttered it hurts my eyes, and I just don’t know where to look.
 I also find it distracts from the content, and whilst I love a good blog design, the content is what I’m really there for.

 - …isn’t cluttered

 This is kind of the same as the last one, but here I’m mostly referring to sidebars.
-Cluttered sidebars with millions of badges and flashing buttons is kind of a pet hate of mine!
+Cluttered sidebars with millions of badges and flashing buttons are kind of a pet hate of mine!
 I try and keep my own to only the bare essentials, but really I could probably cut it down even more.
-The Instagram widget for example is kind of unnecessary, but I just like to show off my latest bookish snaps!
+The Instagram widget, for example, is kind of unnecessary, but I just like to show off my latest bookish snaps!

 - …is colourful

 I know, I know, I said I like simple!
 But that doesn’t mean it has to be dull!
 I love bright colours and intricate headers, but I think it’s important to just pick two or three complementary colours and stick with those so it doesn’t look too over the top.

 This is something I personally need to work on!
 I have seen blogs though with absolutely beautiful photography and amazing graphics, and it definitely makes me want to keep clicking, even if it is just to gawp enviously at all the incredible imagery.
 I like it as well when graphics are in keeping with the overall blog theme.
 I’m currently in the process of redoing all my blog graphics so that they are in keeping with my new design, but it’s proving time-consuming.
 I’m loving the cute typewriter clipart I’m using for it though (also seen in my new header!), which I got off Etsy!